alphacentaury-github/ReactionGUI/README.md

 2. Symptom : "No experimental data for fitting"

    Solution : One have to click "exp data" button before fitting.

+3. Symptom: Global optical potential is not available.

+   Solution: Check the path of executable of omget in the Configure menu

 ## Notice
     Copyright (c) 2020, All rights reserved.